-- (11) Spelling (single words; letter sounds for younger as well) - (12) Sentence Composition (sentence combining and sentence building) - (13) Essay Composition (writing on a set topic within a 10-minute time limit; topic is 'Write about your favourite game and include at least three reasons why you like it.
+(11) Spelling (single words; letter sounds for younger as well)

+(12) Sentence Composition (sentence combining and sentence building)

+(13) Essay Composition (writing on a set topic within a 10-minute time limit; topic is 'Write about your favourite game and include at least three reasons why you like it.
 Try to write a full page.'
-The topic would appear to be designed primarily for under-16s and is therefore likely to be less appropriate for HE.
-Word count scoring rules are in Table B.5 of Examiner's Manual; crossed-out words are not counted) - (14) Alphabet Writing Fluency (ages 4-8)
+Word count scoring rules are in Table B.5 of Examiner's Manual; crossed-out words are not counted)

+(14) Alphabet Writing Fluency (ages 4-8)